Chalarangelo/30-seconds-of-code/README.md

 Performs stable sorting of an array, preserving the initial indexes of items when their values are the same.
 Does not mutate the original array, but returns a new array instead.

-Use `Array.map()` to pair each element of the input array with its corresponding index.
+Use `Array.prototype.map()` to pair each element of the input array with its corresponding index.
-Use `Array.sort()` and a `compare` function to sort the list, preserving their initial order if the items compared are equal.
+Use `Array.prototype.sort()` and a `compare` function to sort the list, preserving their initial order if the items compared are equal.
-Use `Array.map()` to convert back to the initial array items.
+Use `Array.prototype.map()` to convert back to the initial array items.

 ```js
 const stableSort = (arr, compare) =>